majikdev/rereskillable/README.md

 # Rereskillable

-Rereskillable is a mod for Minecraft 1.18.2 that adds upgradeable skills and allows pack developers to lock different features behind those skills.
+Rereskillable is a mod for Minecraft Forge 1.18.2 that adds upgradeable skills and allows pack developers to lock different features behind those skills.
 Rereskillable is also compatible with Curios API - items that are put into curios slots will behave the same as armour.
 Heavily inspired by Reskillable and Skillable.

 This mod allows you to lock:
 - Items (using, wearing)